TZstatsADS/Fall2017-project5-grp4/README.md

 ![time](figs/time_length.png)
 ![accuracy bar](figs/acu_bar.png)
 ![accuracy bubble](figs/acu_bubble.png) <!-- .element height="20%" width="20%" -->

++ **Improvement**
++ Use a lager dataset on the official website (https://serv.cusp.nyu.edu/projects/urbansounddataset/) which contains more than 8000 audio records with these 10 different classes.
+Intuitively, more data available,  more accurate for model performs.
++ Setup a much more complex CNN with at least 10 layers, with some other techniques, such as adding zero-padding or dropout layer to classify those audios.
++ Try to use differenct combinations within those five kinds of features we extracted.
+We have assumed that perhaps some kinds of the features are much more outstanding than others.
+So why not try to ignore those "unuseful" features, at some points, reduce dimensions, and train the model on the subset of the features.
+The result could be exciting, or not.
++ Try to extract other kinds of features.

 **Contribution statement**: ([default](doc/a_note_on_contributions.md)) All team members contributed equally in all stages of this project.
 All team members approve our work presented in this GitHub repository including this contributions statement.